Matcha Stovetop Popcorn

 Matcha popcorn ingredients.

-You want good quality but not the most expensive matcha.
-Get the brightest green in the $15-$30 range.
+• Matcha: You want good quality but not the most expensive matcha.
+Get the brightest green that’s $20 – $30 a tin.

-Matcha popcorn tastes great when it’s a little sweet and salty.
-This sea salt is the absolute best.
+• Sea salt: Matcha popcorn tastes great when it’s a little sweet and salty.

 Step-by-Step Instructions

-1. Combine clarified butter, sugar, and salt in a large bowl.
+Step 1: Combine clarified butter (ghee), sugar, and salt in a large bowl.
 Sift in matcha and mix.
 Set aside.

 Sifting the matcha using a mesh strainer will prevent clumping and make it easier to mix all the ingredients together.

-2. Put clarified butter and 3 kernels into a pot and close the lid.
+Step 2: Put ghee and 3 kernels into a pot and close the lid.
 Turn heat to medium-high and wait for a kernel to pop.

-Give the pot a shake and a swirl so the clarified butter can coat the kernels.
+Step 3: Once you hear a kernel pop, add in the rest of the kernels and close the lid.
+Occasionally, give the pot a shake and a swirl so the clarified butter can coat the kernels.
 (Don’t forget to use oven mitts since the handles will be hot!)
-When the popping sound slows down between pops, you can turn off the heat.
+When the popping sound slows down, you can turn off the heat.

 Expert Tips